Derpseh/Scroll/README.md

 `tgqueue`: displays how many telegrams NS has queued for delivery for manual/api/stamps.

+`regionWhiteList`: Designates a list of regions to ignore founds/refounds in.

 ## Credits
 [Twentysix26](https://github.com/Twentysix26) - Creator of the Red discord bot framework i'm piggybacking off of.